 The Summit is already a special experience.
 Besides the golf course, there are all sorts of nice touches throughout, like an antique slot machine near the driving range.
-Put a dime in it, and hit on a winning combination, and it dispenses special Callaway Chrome Soft Truvis golf balls with The Summit's logo on them.
+Put a dime in it, hit on a winning combination and it dispenses special Callaway Chrome Soft Truvis golf balls with The Summit's logo on them.

 Summit Club course not easy, but very playable

 Fazio is certainly known for creating great tests of golf that not only excel in the strategy and aesthetics department, but also tend to be very playable as well.
-That's certainly the case with The Summit Club, which unlike most Vegas golf courses, really isn't a desert course, but more parkland with a desert background.
+That's certainly the case with The Summit Club, which, unlike most Vegas golf courses, really isn't a desert course, but more parkland with a desert background.
 In other words, there's plenty of grass on this 7,457-yard layout.

 There are also five sets of tees, meaning that it will appeal to a wide range of players.
 From the high handicapper and shorter hitters to the near-scratch players, everyone can play this golf course.
 From the forward tees – which measure just 5,023 yards -- many of the forced carries are removed, or you can at least play around them.
 From the back tees, it's certainly a championship test with elevated, sloping bentgrass greens, some long carries (like the 235-yard par-3 11th) and plenty of beautiful and sometimes foreboding bunkers.

 From the elevated tees and greens there are numerous views of the city of Las Vegas below, particularly striking at sunset.
-On the other side are mountain peaks and mesas, and the reflections of Red Rock Canyon National Park, providing a stark contrast to the deep green turf and crystal while bunkers of this perfectly manicured golf course.
+On the other side are mountain peaks and mesas, and the reflections of Red Rock Canyon National Park, providing a stark contrast to the deep green turf and crystal white bunkers of this perfectly manicured golf course.

 The holes are memorable, from the downhill tee shot on the par-4 first that eases you into the round, to the nice risk-reward par-5 18th hole that's rated as the no. 2 handicap hole on the course.
-Play the course once, and you'll remember all the holes the next time you play it.
+Play the course once, and you'll remember all the holes the next time you visit.

 And one more thing about the course: There's a par-3 19th hole that works into the practice area, next to where the clubhouse is planned.
-The extra hole is perfect for settling bets, of course, but it wouldn't be surprising if most players simply played it because they simply don't want the golf experience to end quite yet.
+The extra hole is perfect for settling bets, of course, but it wouldn't be surprising if most players play it because they simply don't want the golf experience to end quite yet.

 Dream home lot awaits

 As for the area, Summerlin has been one of the hottest things going for quite some time.
-First developed by the Howard Hughes Corporation (the community was named for Hughes' grandmother Jean Summerlin), the 40-square mile community started to take shape in the 1980s.
+First developed by the Howard Hughes Corporation (the community was named for Hughes' grandmother, Jean Summerlin), the 40-square mile community started to take shape in the 1980s.